mkhairul6/AlphaDocs/README.md

 # MasterPass with CUB

+Payments using MasterPass Express Checkout has 4 main steps.

+1. Pairing: Pairing can be completed in one of two ways - pairing outside of checkout (eg: during customer registration) or pairing during checkout.
+This process allows the app to pair with the customer's MasterPass wallet subsequently allowing the app to show available credit cards and process payment without having the user to login to MasterPass.
-Payments using MasterPass Express Checkout has 3 main steps.
-The first step is pairing a MasterPass wallet with the app, this can be done either during customer registration or during checkout, all express checkout payment requests require this step to be completed to know the wallet details.
-The next step is to fetch pre checkout data for the wallet that has been paired.
-This data contains card information that can be used to process an express checkout payment as part of Posting an Order API.
-The precheckout data can be directly requested for all subsequent purchases without having to pair again.
-Precheckout data must not be stored in a device or server and should be requested each time the customer requires to perform MasterPass transactions.
-Finally, a customer can choose to unpair the app from the MasterPass wallet.
+2. Precheckout: This API, when used after pairing is completed, allows the app to show the user's available credit cards and use them in express checkout payments.
+Precheckout data can be requested directly for all subsequent purchases without having to pair again.
+This data must not be stored in a device or server and should be requested each time the customer requires to perform MasterPass transactions.
+3. Express checkout: This is the payment step, which can be done as part of Posting an Order API by using the optional masterpassPayment object with customer's selected values from precheckout response or pairing during checkout response.
+4. Unpairing: This is an optional step to allow the user to unpair their MasterPass wallet from the app.

 ## Pairing request

 `http://<server>/api/1.0/cub/pairingRequest/<brandCode>`

+This is the pairing process outside of checkout that can be completed during user registration or outside of the checkout process.

 ### POST Parameters:
 <ul><li>authToken: string</li>